top of page

 2. Set the sharability settings for your tree.

-3. Checking the “Share Deceased Ancestors” allows the names, dates, and relationships for your family tree to be shared with other users.
-Your sources, media, and your identity will be privatized.
+3. Checking the "Share Deceased Ancestors" option allows you to share your family tree's names, dates, and relationships with other users.
+However, your sources, media, and identity will be privatized.

 4. Unchecking the “Shared Deceased Ancestors” box does not allow access to your family tree.